 - 2016: Dayton & Knight (Opus International) looked into alternative treatments.

 - 2016: Bowen Island Municipality applied for funding of a Ceramic Membrane Ultrafiltration plant and the grant was approved.

 - 2017: a Pilot Treatment Test is scheduled for July - November for sampling water quality.

-What is a Pilot Treatment Test, and why is it necessary?
+What was the Pilot Treatment Test, and why was it necessary?

 What kind of filtration will the water treatment plant use?